aws-samples/mlops-pipeline-prestodb/blog_post.md

-    2.  **Run inferences on the deployed real time endpoint**: Once you have extracted the latest approved model, created the model from the desired `image uri` and configured the `Endpoint configuration`, you can then deploy it as a real time SageMaker endpoint below:
+    2.  **Run inferences on the deployed real time endpoint**: Once you have extracted the latest approved model, created the model from the desired `image uri`, and configured the `Endpoint configuration`, you can then deploy it as a real-time SageMaker endpoint.

         ``` python
         create_endpoint_response = sm.create_endpoint(